microsoft/qlib/docs/start/integration.rst

 - Override the `score` method
     - The parameters include the test features and test labels
     - Return the evaluation score of model.
-It's recommended to adopt the loss between labels and prediction score.
+It's recommended to adopt the loss between labels and `prediction score`.
     - Code Example:In the following example, user need to calculate the weighted loss with test data 'x_test',  test label 'y_test' and the weight 'w_test'.
     .. code-block:: Python